-11. Encourages the Assistant Secretary-General for Human Rights to continue efforts to develop and implement at the United Nations level a more comprehensive system for preventing and addressing allegations of acts of intimidation or reprisal, including by improving and coordinating the response by all United Nations actors, and in this regard calls upon all States and relevant stakeholders to contribute to these efforts;
+12. Encourages the Assistant Secretary-General for Human Rights to strengthen efforts to develop and implement at the United Nations level a more comprehensive system for preventing and addressing allegations of acts of intimidation or reprisal, including by information-gathering and data analysis, and by improving and coordinating the response by all United Nations actors, and in this regard calls upon all States and relevant stakeholders to contribute to these efforts;

-12. Encourages the President of the Human Rights Council to continue, in consultation with the States concerned, to use his or her good offices to address as appropriate allegations of acts of intimidation or reprisal against those who seek to cooperate, cooperate or have cooperated with the Council, and to provide information on cases brought to his or her attention at each session of the Council;
+13. Welcomes the steps taken by the President of the Human Rights Council, and encourages the President to continue, in consultation with the States concerned, to use his or her good offices to address as appropriate allegations of acts of intimidation or reprisal against those who seek to cooperate, cooperate or have cooperated with the Council, and to provide information on cases brought to his or her attention at each session of the Council;

-13. Encourages the United Nations human rights mechanisms to continue to include in their reports to the Human Rights Council and to the General Assembly respectively a reference to credible allegations of acts of intimidation or reprisal against those who seek to cooperate, cooperate or have cooperated with the United Nations, its representatives and mechanisms in the field of human rights, while providing an appropriate opportunity to the State concerned to respond to the allegations transmitted to them, and to reflect the State's response in their reports;
+14. Encourages the United Nations human rights mechanisms to continue to include in their reports to the Human Rights Council and to the General Assembly respectively a regularly updated reference to credible allegations of acts of intimidation or reprisal against those who seek to cooperate, cooperate or have cooperated with the United Nations, its representatives and mechanisms in the field of human rights, while providing an appropriate opportunity to the State concerned to respond to the allegations transmitted to them, and to reflect the State's response in their reports;